Top Five Factors to Consider When Buying Curtains

 For your dream home to look truly dreamy, it’s absolutely vital to ensure that your windows get their best ever dressing.
 So, how do you make sure you order curtains that add to your space?
-Start by prioritizing these top five factors when ordering your curtains.
+Start with these top five factors to consider while buying curtains.

 FABRIC: The Make or Break Factor

 The first factor is the fabric itself.
 Your choices are numerous – from rich velvets and soft silks to cottons, polyesters, linens and more.
 Make your fabric choice keeping in mind your décor, budget, sunlight/privacy needs and room’s purpose.